Bachelor's Degree in Mechanical and Manufacturing Engineering

 Specific skills:

-• Managing an industrial project in a context of responsibility
+• Managing an industrial project with a focus on accountability

-• Proposing innovative solutions to address industrial challenges
+• Proposing innovative solutions to address an industrial challenge

 training organization